 For more information, see sick and carer's leave on the Fair Work Ombudsman website.

-If you live in Queensland, South Australia or the Northern Territory, you can contact a Working Women's Centre.
+You can also contact a Working Women's Centre.
 These centres provide free and confidential help with work-related issues for women.

-Choosing child care depends on how much care you need and your budget.
+Choosing the type of child care that’s right for you depends on how much care you need and your budget.
 You may have family or friends who can help.
-Or you may have to pay for full-day child care, or a nanny.
+Or you may have to pay for full day child care, or a nanny.

 Plan for the future